GabeScott/standard-works-vault/General Conference/1997 April - Pioneers All.md

 # Pioneers All

-*By Thomas S. Monson - First Counselor in the First Presidency*
+By President Thomas S. Monson - *First Counselor in the First Presidency*

 *Given in the April session of the 1997 General Conference*

+>*My young sisters, we really don’t know how much good we can do until we put forth the effort.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1997/04/pioneers-all?lang=eng)